DeliusB14/windows-uwp/windows-apps-src/design/layout/responsive-design.md

 - In a music app, you can display more info about an album or artist.
 - In a video app, you can display more info about a film or a show, such as showing cast and crew details.
 - In any app, you can break apart columns and reveal more details.
 - In any app, you can take something that's vertically stacked and lay it out horizontally.
-When going from phone or phablet to larger devices, stacked list items can change to reveal rows of list items and columns of metadata.
+When going from phone or tablet to larger devices, stacked list items can change to reveal rows of list items and columns of metadata.

 ## Replace